MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 #### 1. Set up your Teams Toolkit

-Complete the following steps to debug your app after creating a new app using the Teams Toolkit:
+Complete the following steps to debug your app after you create a new app using the Teams Toolkit:

 <br>